 Note

-When submitting a Level 3 transaction, the tax amount must be a percent between 0.1% & 30% of the transaction; it cannot be zero unless tax-exempt status is enabled by the Facilitator.
+When submitting a Level 3 transaction, the tax amount must be a percent between 0.1% and 30% of the transaction; it cannot be zero unless tax-exempt status is enabled by the Facilitator.

 Important!